SqeekyBassoonist/SOFTENNG_Main/microservice_A/README.md

 ## INPUT

 The microservice can be called through the command line.
-As it's a python file, you can call it through the command 'python \[path/to/main.py\] <args>.
-Args will be one of three words, those being 'journals', 'ungrouped', and 'full'.
-Each of these changes the output to include only pages from journals or ungrouped pages resepctively.
-Full will include both journal and ungrouped pages in the output as two seperate JSONs.
+As it's a python file, you can call it through the command 'python \[path/to/main.py\] < args >.

+Args will be one of three words, those being:

+    - journals (only searches pages form journals)
+    - ungrouped (only searches ungrouped pages)
+    - full (searches everything)

+Adding extra arguments, not providing enough, or using invalid arguments will cause the program to exit without output.

 An example call would be 'python main.py full' or 'python main.py journal'